High-Rate Quantized Matrix Multiplication I: Introduction

 In light of the above, the last few years have seen an explosion in the number of papers published on quantized matrix multiplication for LLMs, mostly in the AI and machine learning literature.
 However, the fundamental information theoretic limits on the tradeoff between quantization rate and distortion in quantized MatMul were only recently established~\cite{ordentlich2024optimal}, and only for the case of generic MatMul, where we have no prior knowledge on the characteristics of the matrices to be multiplied when designing the quantizers.

-The purpose of the first part of this paper is to put forth information theoretic benchmarks for generic quantized MatMul, and use them for evaluating the quality of several popular quantization schemes, and their gap to the fundamental limit.
+The purpose of this paper, which is the first-part of a two-part paper, is to put forth information theoretic benchmarks for generic quantized MatMul, and use them for evaluating the quality of several popular quantization schemes, and their gap to the fundamental limit.
+Part II of this paper~\cite{OP26part2} studies weight-only quantization, where the activations are given in full-resolution and their second-order statistics can be used when quantizing the weights matrices.

-The second part of this paper deals with a quantized MatMul scenario where second-order statistics of one of the matrices participating in the MatMul is available when designing the quantizer.
-In LLMs this scenario is quite typical since the statistics of activations can be estimated using a calibration set.
-To keep this paper short and concise, in this setup, we focus on one-sided quantization, where only the matrix on which there is no prior information needs to be quantized, while the second matrix remains in full-resolution.
-This corresponds to weight-only quantization in LLMs.
-For this quantization scenario we develop the fundamental limits for high-resolution quantization, and compare the performance of the canonical GPTQ/LDLQ~\cite{frantar2023optq,chee2023quip} quantization schemes to them.
-We also leverage insights from the fundamental limits to develop a novel quantization scheme called WaterSIC, which is a variant of GPTQ/LDLQ.

 We stress from the outset a critical distinction in the meaning of the word ``rate'' between information theorists and practicioners.
 The former, focusing on fundamental limits, assume that quantization algorithm inputs a vector/matrix of $N$ entries and outputs $NR$ bits, where each bit is dependent on all of the input entries (e.g., as in vector quantization).
 For the latter, quantization algorithm takes each entry, applies a simple rule to each entry and produces one of $2^R$ possible discrete outputs (e.g., as in standard INT$M$ or FP$M$ formats).
 Recently, so called \textit{microscaling} formats started offering a middle ground between the two: a simple scaling operation is applied to a small group of 16 or 32 entries, after which each entry is still processed individually (e.g., as in NVFP4 and MXFP4).
 The purpose of this survey is to quantify the gap between fundamental limits and the restrictive practical approaches, specifically in the context of LLM quantization.